BlakeASmith/DistributedWebScraping/README.md

 	- produce jobs (groups of urls) to a kafka topic
 	- see the ![README](go/README.md "go README")

+### Scraping "Client" Nodes

-3. Client "scraper" nodes which take the URLs provided by the producer nodes and run scraping tasks over them
+Client "scraper" nodes which take the URLs provided by the producer nodes and run scraping tasks over them

 	- written in Kotlin, desktop & *Android* clients available
    	- dynamically load plugins (which define scraping tasks)
 	- produce JSON data to a different kafka topic (with the same name as the service) for each service